 This is a universal truth, not just for playing music on record players but also for doing so in any other way.

-Whichever way you play your music, whether it’s on a vinyl, CD, computer or anything in between the quality and range of sound output will be hampered significantly by a low quality sound system.
+Whichever way you play your music, whether it’s on a vinyl, CD, computer, or anything in between the quality and range of sound output will be hampered significantly by a low-quality sound system.

-On the vinyl side of things a good turntable will go a good way to help, and one with a good quality stylus and needle will keep your records in good condition.
+On the vinyl side of things, a good turntable will go a good way to help, and one with a good quality stylus and needle will keep your records in good condition.

-However record players can only improve the quality of sound by so much if the pre amp and speaker system they are connected to aren’t of brilliant quality.
+However, record players can only improve the quality of sound by so much if the pre-amp and speaker system they are connected to aren’t of brilliant quality.

 To be fair though as I say this is true for other platforms of music that would use the same format for their files.

-If you went through the effort of optimising all of your hardware to deliver the perfect listening experience for both a record player and any other device using the same sort of audio format the measurable audio difference would not be in terms of quality but come from the inherent quirks of a record player.
+If you went through the effort of optimizing all of your hardware to deliver the perfect listening experience for both a record player and any other device using the same sort of audio format the measurable audio difference would not be in terms of quality but come from the inherent quirks of a record player.